(note: all photos are from very early stages of cleaning and renovating the acreage)

 You could literally see 3 steps into the basement above the waterline.

-Thankfully we had realized early on that the power should be turned off at the pole to minimize damage and, also thankfully, the basement didn’t have finishing work done yet.
+Thankfully we had realized earl enough that the power should be turned off at the pole to minimize damage and, also thankfully, the basement didn’t have finishing work done yet.

 *sigh* silver linings can sometimes take time to appreciate.